keplrx/Enquiry-Form/README.md

 2. The plugin automatically adds an **"Add to Enquiry"** button to product pages.
 3. Users can view their selected items in the **Enquiry Cart**.
 4. A form allows users to submit their inquiries.
 Both admin and the user receive email notifications.
+5. Admins can view, manage, and update enquiry statuses or delete enquiries in bulk from the **Admin Enquiry Management** section.

 ---